cbslneu/heartview/README.md

 python3 app.py
 ```
 2. Open your web browser and go to: http://127.0.0.1:8050/

+## HeartView Beat Editor
-### Executing Manual Beat Editor
+### Executing
-1. Navigate to the `server` directory
+1. Navigate to the `beat-editor/server` directory and start the backend:
 ```
-cd server
+cd beat-editor/server
 ```
-2. Run the following line to start the backend
 ```
 npm start
 ```
-3. Open up another terminal tab or window and navigate back to `beat-editor`.
-Once there, run `npm start` again to start the frontend.
+2. Open another terminal tab or window and navigate back to `beat-editor/`.
+Once there, run `npm start` again to start the front end.

 ### Terminating
 1. Kill the dashboard program: press `CTRL`+`c`.